bnb-chain/bsc-relayer/README.md

 # Relayer service from BBC to BSC

-This is an canonical implementation of [bsc-relayer](https://github.com/binance-chain/whitepaper/blob/master/WHITEPAPER.md#bsc-relayers) service to relay cross chain packages from Binance Chain to Binance Smart Chain.
-It can also monitor double sign behavior on BSC and submit evidence to Binance Chain.
+This is an canonical implementation of [bsc-relayer](https://github.com/bnb-chain/whitepaper/blob/master/WHITEPAPER.md#bsc-relayers) service to relay cross chain packages from BNB Beacon Chain to BNB Smart Chain.
+It can also monitor double sign behavior on BSC and submit evidence to BNB Chain Chain.
 Community members are encouraged to implement more implementations according to their own requirements.

 ## Quick Start